-I love being able to create things from scratch – be it a simple one pan dish, or an elaborate dessert that requires time and patience, as long as the result is something that can make our taste buds dance, I am happy.
+Creating things from scratch is my passion, be it an elaborate dessert that requires time and patience or a simple one pan dish.
+As long as the result is something that can make our taste buds dance, I am happy!
 So go ahead, check it all out, and don’t forget to pin, comment, share and then…cook, bake and create, because after all that is the main reason I’m sharing my recipes with you, I know you were wondering 😉 .

 If you’d like to read more about me and my family, read below…

 I am a wife, mother, and a believer in the almighty God.
-I am also a student for now, but that fortunately is temporary.
+I am have also graduated from a nursing program jst.
 As a teenager my family moved to the beautifully evergreen northwest of the US from Ukraine and I have lived here ever since.
 It might rain here more than in other parts of the country, but I will take rain over scorching heat any time of the day 🙂 Plus having the mountains and the ocean 2 hours away from us is pretty awesome too!

 Being raised in a Ukrainian household has greatly influenced the way I cook.
 Yes, that means tons of dill and sour cream.
 Dill can make anything taste Ukrainian and by Ukrainian I mean fingerlicking good!
 Oh and sour cream, wait, I already mentioned sour cream.
 Never mind.
 We do put that stuff on everything though.

-In my close and extended family there’s not one person who is a bad cook.
-Everyone grew up in a place where going out wasn’t really an option, which allowed for lots of time and opportunity to practice and hone the craft.
+Growing up in a family where everyone is an amazing cook is a great place to hone your skills and acquire love for all things food.
 That and my natural love for cooking and baking made me start early.
 I was eager to do something ‘grown up’ and my mom was willing to teach me, so by the time I was 10 I was making borsh, vareniki and even piroshki all on my own.
-They didn’t always come out right, but hey it’s the effort that counts, right?
+They didn’t always come out right at first, but hey it’s the effort that counts, right?

 When I got married, having a full kitchen to myself, with all my own kitchen gadgets + the privacy of being able to fail with no one seeing took my cooking and baking passion to a whole new level.
 I would work my 4 days a week, and every one of those days I would plan on what I was going to cook or bake on my 3 days off.
 That kind of passion needed an outlet and this is how I found cooking forums, which later led me to starting my own blog, first in the Russian blogosphere world and later in the American.